abinit/abinit/doc/mkdocs-tutorials/paw1.md

 # First lesson on the projector-augmented wave (PAW) technique

-## Projector Augmented-Wave technique, how to use it ?
+## Projector Augmented-Wave technique, how to use it?

 This lesson aims at showing how to perform a calculation in the frame of the PAW method.

 You will learn how to launch a PAW calculation and what are the main input variables that govern convergence and numerical efficiency.
 It is supposed that you already know how to use ABINIT in the norm-conserving pseudopotential case.

 This lesson should take about 1.5 hour.

 ## 1 Summary of the PAW method

 The PAW (Projector Augmented-Wave) method has been introduced by Peter Blochl in 1994.
-As he says,
+As he says:

 > The projector augmented-wave method is an extension of augmented wave methods and the pseudopotential approach, which combines their traditions into a unified electronic structure method".
-  It is based on a linear and invertible transformation (the PAW transformation) that connects the "true" wavefunctions Ψn with "auxiliary" (or "pseudo") soft wavefunctions Ψn :
+  It is based on a linear and invertible transformation (the PAW transformation) that connects the "true" wavefunctions Ψn with "auxiliary" (or "pseudo") soft wavefunctions Ψn:

 |Ψn>  =~|Ψn>+  Σ (φi  -~φi) <~pi  |~Ψn >